Ohrp Is An Oversight Body Primarily Concerned With:

 • Big Data and Data Privacy: The increasing use of big data in research raises significant concerns about privacy and confidentiality.
 OHRP is working to provide guidance on how to protect participant data in these contexts.

 • Technological Advancements: New technologies, such as artificial intelligence and gene editing, present novel ethical challenges that require careful consideration and regulation.
-OHRP plays a crucial role in adapting the Common Rule to address these challenges.
+OHRP is key here in adapting the Common Rule to address these challenges.

-• International Research: OHRP works to ensure that ethical standards are maintained in international research collaborations.
+• International Research: OHRP works to make sure ethical standards are maintained in international research collaborations.
 This involves coordinating with international organizations and agencies to promote harmonization of ethical guidelines.

 • Social and Behavioral Research: OHRP is increasingly involved in overseeing research in social and behavioral sciences, recognizing the unique ethical challenges posed by this type of research.